chris-parker-za/helm-encryption/README.md

 ### Encrypt

 Encrypt an existing value.yaml file.
 Encrypted all keys starting with the word `encrypted` unless an alternative prefix is specified.
+The encryption key, by default, must be base64 encoded.

 `./helm-encyption.py --encrypt --path <path to helm chart> --key <aesKey>`